virtualtam/sparklemuffin/docs/src/developer-guide/how-to/generating-documentation.md

 ## Building and serving the documentation (live-reload)
-Build ans serve the documentation with:
+Build and serve the documentation with:

 ```shell
 $ make live-docs